Composition, etc., of the Board of Directors

 1. Composition of the Board of Directors (balance among knowledge, experience, and skills, and diversity and size, of the Board of Directors) and reasons for selection as director [CGC Principle 3.1 (v)][CGC Supplementary Principle 4.11.1, 2]Updated

-The Company emphasizes the composition of directors and Audit & Supervisory Board members for the Board of Directors having a good overall balance of knowledge, experience, and skills to effectively perform the role and responsibilities of the Board and ensuring both diversity and an appropriate size.
+Seven & i Holdings emphasizes the composition of directors and Audit & Supervisory Board members for the Board of Directors having a good overall balance of knowledge, experience, and skills to effectively perform the roles and responsibilities of the Board and ensuring both diversity and an appropriate size.

-In particular, as a holding company, the Company needs to conduct comprehensive and multifaceted management for diverse business domains.
+In particular, as a holding company specialized in the convenience store business, the Company needs to strategically and agilely manage its domestic and overseas businesses.
 Therefore, the Company examines the Board composition, considering diversity (including career and age) in terms of female and non-Japanese Directors and Audit & Supervisory Board Members as well as the balance among their knowledge, experience, and skills.
 For the Company's Audit & Supervisory Board Members, the Company takes care to appoint such persons with appropriate knowledge of finance and accounting.

-Composition, etc., of the Board of Directors for FY2025
+Composition of the Board of Directors for FY2026

-Continuing from FY2024, the composition of the Board of Directors in FY2025 emphasizes experience in top management at listed companies; knowledge and experience relating to food, digital transformation (DX), and global management, which are viewed as the strategic axes of the Group; and skill sets such as specialization in business transformation to establish a management structure which will contribute to further growth and maximization of long-term corporate value and shareholder value.
+To promote initiatives for global growth through the transformation of the convenience store business under the "Transformation of 7-Eleven" announced on August 6, 2025, the composition of the Board of Directors in FY2026 emphasizes experience in top management at listed companies and other organizations, and skill sets relating to retail, global business, and digital transformation (DX) and IT, which are viewed as the strategic axes of the Group.
 This skill set was created following deliberation by the Nomination Committee and the Board of Directors.

-The Board of Directors of the Company will make important decisions which support the swift and decisive risk-taking of the management team with its diverse members as described above.
+Composed of such diverse members as described above, the Board of Directors of the Company will make important decisions which support the swift and decisive risk-taking of the management team.
 At the same time, it will provide highly-effective oversight and appropriately fulfill its roles and responsibilities as the Board of Directors.

 Major management and industry experience, management skills, knowledge, etc. of Directors and Audit & Supervisory Board MembersUpdated